Last updated: September 2021

 Forum Ministers requested that FSANZ identify appropriate regulatory and non-regulatory measures for Australia to manage food safety risks in these sectors.

-In response, FSANZ has raised a Proposal to consider the development of a primary production and processing (PPP) standard for high-risk horticulture as part of a broader review of chapter 3 and 4 of the Food Standards Code.
+In response, FSANZ raised proposal P1052, Primary Production and Processing Requirements for Horticulture (Berries, Leafy Vegetables and Melons) to consider the development of a primary production and processing (PPP) standard for these commodities as part of a broader review of chapter 3 and 4 of the Food Standards Code.

 Read the Administrative Assessment Report - 31 July 2019

 (PDF 136 kb) |

 This page will be updated as work progresses.